borzunov/remoteink/README.md

 ### Compatibility

-A client application is compatible with readers from *Pocketbook Pro/Touch* series (most of modern *Pocketbook* models with E-Ink screen).
-Testing was performed on *Pocketbook Touch* and *Touch 2*.
+A client application is compatible with readers from *Pocketbook Pro/Touch* series (most of the recent *Pocketbook* models with E-Ink screen).
 A server is compatible only with computers with *Linux* and *X11* window system.

 ### Warning about possible damage